andreaceccanti/iam-website/content/en/docs/reference/configuration/scim-response/_index.md

   - name: another-attribute-name
 ```

-Then, an example of SCIM me output for an IAM user is the following:
+Then, an example of SCIM Me output for an IAM user is the following:

 ```
 {